-Veracyte, Afirma, Percepta, Envisia, Know by Design, the Veracyte logo, the Afirma logo and the Envisia logo are our trademarks.
+Veracyte, Afirma, Percepta, Envisia, Prosigna, LymphMark, and Know by Design, and the Veracyte, Afirma, Percepta, Envisia and Prosigna logos are our trademarks.
 We also refer to trademarks of other corporations or organizations in this report.

 This report contains statistical data and estimates that we obtained from industry publications and reports.
 These publications typically indicate that they have obtained their information from sources they believe to be reliable, but do not guarantee the accuracy and completeness of their information.
 Some data contained in this report is also based on our internal estimates.